mumbleskates/bilrost/README.md

 ```

 Encoder attributes can be specified two ways, either in the form shown above or
 as a string, like `#[bilrost(encoding = "general")]`.
-The value of this attribute
+The value of this
-specifies a type name, using normal Rust type syntax.
-The standard encoders are
+attribute specifies a type name, using normal Rust type syntax.
+The standard
-also available and can addressed explicitly; there is no practical reason to do
+encodings are also available and can addressed explicitly; there is no practical
-this, but as a demonstration:
+reason to do this, but as a demonstration:

 ```rust,
 # use bilrost::Message;